ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 print_endline temp_dir;
 ```

-This code creates a temporary file and a temporary directory, and prints their
+This code creates a temporary file and a temporary directory, then it prints their
 paths.

 ## Error Handling